Meet Frankie H.

 The insurance carrier offered Frankie a lump sum workers’ compensation settlement in an amount she thought was well below what she needed to manage the permanent disability and pain she was suffering.

 “I thought I should get something more than what they were offering me for the pain I would always have, and for my injuries,” she said.
 “But I’m not really good at talking and all that.”
 Frankie didn’t feel anxious about calling James Scott Farrin because, she said, “I didn’t feel that my lawyers just wanted money.
 They did their job like they said they would.”

-Attorney Michael Mackay told Frankie what to expect before the mediation.
-"I didn't really have to do anything, Mike did it for me."
+The workers’ compensation attorney working with Frankie told her what to expect before the mediation.
+“I didn’t really have to do anything, my attorney did it for me.”

-Mr. Mackay referred her to Attorney Rick Fleming for her social security disability claim,"Mike got Rick to call me because he thought I needed disability in the shape I was in," Frankie said.
+Her workers’ compensation attorney referred her to Attorney Rick Fleming for her social security disability claim, “My attorney got Rick to call me because he thought I needed disability in the shape I was in,” Frankie said.

 Frankie says what she remembers most about her experience with James Scott Farrin is not the result of her cases.

 “They treat you like you’re somebody, you know, not like they could care less if you win your case or not.”
 Frankie said.
 “They were right there beside me the whole time.
 They treated me like I was one of theirs.
 I would recommend them to just about anybody.”